gyam020816/decapage/README.md

 - Integer overflows causes a panic (crash) during development, but NOT during release builds.
   - Overflows are considered errors, not desired behavior.
 - 🎵 Arrays have a fixed size.
+  - Vectors are more flexible.
+  - The type of an array is `[type; number]`
+  - Invalid array access causes a panic (🎵 not undefined behavior).